 Robert Peers Chair in Adult Education and Director, Centre for Research in Higher, Adult & Vocational Education, Faculty of Social Sciences

-John Holford is Robert Peers Professor of Adult Education and Director of the Centre for Research in Higher, Adult & Vocational Education.
+John Holford is Robert Peers Professor of Adult Education.
 A Sociologist who has spent most of his career in adult education, his research has focussed chiefly on the role of lifelong education in the formation of citizens, communities and social movements.
 His main current research interests are in adult learning of citizenship, especially in Europe, policy processes for the education of adults, especially in the European Union, and the history of adult education and citizenship in Britain.
 His earlier work has covered learning in trade unions and social movements, lifelong learning in South East Asia, the history of adult education in the British colonies, and the historical sociology of labour.

 His books include Adult Education Policy and the European Union: Theoretical and Methodological Perspectives (editor, with Milana, Sense Publishers 2014), Lifelong Learning in Europe: National Patterns and Challenges (editor, with Saar & Ure, Edward Elgar 2013), Patterns of Lifelong Learning: Policy & Practice in an Expanding Europe (author, with Riddell, Weedon, Litjens & Hannan; LitVerlag, 2008), The Theory and Practice of Learning (author, with Jarvis & Griffin; 1998, 2nd edition, Routledge 2003), International Perspectives on Lifelong Learning (editor, with Jarvis & Griffin; Kogan Page 1998), Union Education in Britain (author, Nottingham University 1994), Reshaping Labour (author, Routledge 1988).
 He has also edited many journal special issues, including: Lifelong Learning and Higher Education in Europe 1995-2011: Widening and/or Narrowing Access? (with Riddell & Weedon, 2014), Adult and Lifelong Education: The European Union, its member states and the world (with Milana & Mohorčič Špolar, 2014), Adult and Lifelong Education: Global, National and Local Perspectives Citizenship (with Milana & Mohorčič Špolar, 2014) Citizenship, Learning and Education (with Brooks, 2009).